sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>Routing and Remote Access (RAS/NAT)</b>

 Following the login to the new Administrative account, the next phase was deploying the Routing and Remote Access Service (RRAS).
-Configuring RRAS with Network Address Translation (NAT) allows internal client virtual machines to securely access the internet through the Domain Controller's external network interface.
-This way, the DC acts like a gateway for the client machines while isolating them from the physical home network.
+Configuring RRAS with Network Address Translation (NAT) allows internal client virtual machines to securely access the internet through the host server's external network interface.
+This configuration ensures the server acts as a gateway for the client machines while isolating them from the physical home network.

 <img width="1024" height="767" alt="routing and remote" src="https://github.com/user-attachments/assets/52bef14d-35a8-4dd4-b51a-0e7342d6f5dc" />

 <br />